Shrayas1497/DBMS/README.md

 # DBMS_Project\
-this is  a dbms project
+This is  a dbms project.